FormBee/FormBee/README.md

 The open-source form solution for data privacy conscious developers.

 # TODO
+- [] Verify CRON job's logic is working for after the user updates their plan.

 - [] Change stripe production values
     - [] PriceIds
     - [] test keys to live keys